godot-escoria/escoria-docs/getting_started/step_by_step/5_adding_items.rst

 When the character is at y position 95, it stands behind the table.
 At y position 105, it stands in front of the table.
-To achieve this effect in Escoria, we simple set the "z-index" property of the table item to 100.
+To achieve this effect in Escoria, we simply set the "z-index" property of the table item to 100.

 For the barrels, though, the character should never walk in front of them, only behind them.
 So we can set the barrels' ``z-index`` property to the